wp-plugins/congresslookup/readme.txt

 == Upgrade Notice ==

+= 2.1.1 =
+Fixed an "Undefined property" error.

 = 2.1 =
 Added two new shortcodes for searching US Senators only and US Representatives only.